babuchirra12/JavaScriptInterviewQuestions-Answers/jsQA/README.md

          console.log('You received the data from valid sender', message.data);
    }
 });
-⬆ Back to Top

 Can I avoid using postMessages completely
 You cannot avoid using postMessages completely(or 100%).
 Even though your application doesn’t use postMessage considering the risks, a lot of third party scripts use postMessage to communicate with the third party service.
 So your application might be using postMessage without your knowledge.

-⬆ Back to Top

 Is postMessages synchronous
 The postMessages are synchronous in IE8 browser but they are asynchronous in IE9 and all other modern browsers (i.e, IE9+, Firefox, Chrome, Safari).Due to this asynchronous behaviour, we use a callback mechanism when the postMessage is returned.

-⬆ Back to Top

 What paradigm is Javascript
 JavaScript is a multi-paradigm language, supporting imperative/procedural programming, Object-Oriented Programming and functional programming.
 JavaScript supports Object-Oriented Programming with prototypical inheritance.

-⬆ Back to Top

 What is the difference between internal and external javascript Internal JavaScript: It is the source code within the script tag.
 External JavaScript: The source code is stored in an external file(stored with .js extension) and referred with in the tag.

-⬆ Back to Top

 Is JavaScript faster than server side script
 Yes, JavaScript is faster than server side script.
 Because JavaScript is a client-side script it does not require any web server’s help for its computation or calculation.
 So JavaScript is always faster than any server-side script like ASP, PHP, etc.

-⬆ Back to Top

 How do you get the status of a checkbox
 You can apply the checked property on the selected checkbox in the DOM.
 If the value is True means the checkbox is checked otherwise it is unchecked.
 For example, the below HTML checkbox element can be access using javascript as below,